adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/Courses.md

 ### Test steps

 1. Add a component to a course that contains a list e.g. Accordion, Multiple Choice Question, Narrative.
 2. Enter the component's settings page.
-Under "Properties", click <Add> to add an item/answer.
+Under "Properties", click Add to add an item/answer.
 3. Add details for the item.
-Click <OK>.
+Click OK.
 4. In the newly created item, click the Copy button.
 5. Check the details of the copied item.
 Edit the copied item.
 6. On the original item, click the Copy button.
 Check the position of the new item.